turbo-sim/turbodash/docs/documentation.md

 }
 $$

-The relations above are derived exclusively from kinematic velocity relations and the balances of mass, energy, and angular momentum.
-As a result, the formulation is agnostic to the thermodynamic behavior of the working fluid and can be applied uniformly to both compressible and incompressible flows, as well as to single-phase and two-phase fluids, provided that the assumptions of meanline flow are applicable.
+The relations above are derived exclusively from kinematic relations and the balances of mass, energy, and angular momentum.
+As a result, the formulation is agnostic to the thermodynamic behavior of the working fluid and can be applied to both compressible and incompressible fluids, as well as to single-phase and two-phase flows.

 **Observations**
 - The blade velocity may change due to radius variation across the rotor ($\rho_{3,4} = r_3/r_4 = u_3/u_4$).